ZenabG/SAS_Backend/README.md

 ### Test Folder Structure
 - test/java/sas/sdet/techtest/integration/ - Consists of 2 integration test classes, one with controller and one for write and delete in DB

+# Improvement

+While writing slice test for ControllerClass I noticed that `getUserDexterity()` method was not handling the case where user object is null.
+Added the improvement in `ControllerClass`.